-Students enrolled in the Global Option in Engineering Program are required to maintain a record of the courses/activities they complete.
+Students can enroll in the Global Option by completing the registration form.
+Once enrolled in the Global Option, students can maintain a record of the courses/activities they complete.
 This GO ENGR Completion Form should be downloaded and saved by the GO ENGR Student.
 Once all the requirements have been fulfilled, the completed form must be signed and submitted for verification before the Global Option designation can be added to the student's transcript.
 This must be done no later than the 10th Friday of the semester prior to the term the student plans to graduate.

-While the College of Engineering offers many engineering-specific education abroad programs, students may satisfy this requirement by enrolling in any of the more than 100 OIA-approved education abroad programs worth a minimum of three (3) credit hours, including the Global May programs.
-Though not required, it is strongly suggested that students fulfill this requirement in either their Freshman or Sophomore years.
+- Education Abroad Program participation: While the College of Engineering offers many engineering-specific education abroad programs, students may satisfy this requirement by enrolling in any of the more than 100 OIA-approved education abroad programs worth a minimum of three (3) credit hours, including the Global May programs.

 A few examples of courses that satisfy this requirement are:

 - CIVILEN 5610: Sustainable Infrastructure for Developing Rural Communities

 - ENVENG 4600: Assessment for Human Rights and Sustainability

 - ENVENG 5195: Engineering Design for Environmental Health

 - ENVENG 5600: Science, Engineering, and Public Policy